Groestlcoin/eclair/README.md

  :rotating_light: If you run Eclair on mainnet (which is the default setting):
  - Keep in mind that it is beta-quality software and **don't put too much money** in it
- - Eclair's JSON API should **NOT** be accessible from the outside world (similarly to Bitcoin Core API)
+ - Eclair's JSON API should **NOT** be accessible from the outside world (similarly to Groestlcoin Core API)

 ---